 Step 5: Count the Beats

-While maintaining pressure on the artery, count the number of beats you feel over 15 seconds.
-Multiply this number by four to calculate the infant’s heart rate in beats per minute (bpm).
+While maintaining pressure on the artery, count the number of beats you feel over 15 or 30 seconds.
+Multiply the number of beats in 15 seconds by four or 30 seconds by 2 to calculate the infant’s heart rate in beats per minute (bpm).

 Step 6: Note the Findings